Staff Profile

 I joined Sociology at Newcastle University after holding previous posts at University College London (School of Slavonic and East European Studies), Trinity College Dublin (Sociology) and a Newton Fellowship at Lancaster University (History).

-My work is driven by a cross-disciplinary approach focused on a 'conceptual recovery/renewal' of social science analytical tools that can help address the pressing problems of today.
+My work is driven by a cross-disciplinary approach focused on a 'conceptual recovery/renewal' of analytical tools that can help address the pressing problems of today.
 More specifically, I am interest in:

 (1) Development of new concepts that can be applied to contemporary problems

-(2) Decentering of contemporary issues by a focused study of our collective Past
+(2) Developing insight into contemporary issues by a focused study of our collective Past

-(3) Forms of social perception and their cultural and political impact
+(3) Forms of social perception and their cultural and political impact, especially time and temporality as historical, social and political tools

-Working at the intersection of the social sciences and the humanities, my research is anchored in the study of the past, to help us understand and re-frame the fundamental characteristics of contemporary society.
-I am currently beginning a path of inquiry that investigates three urgent phenomena: community, empathy, and refuge.
+Working at the intersection of the social sciences and the humanities, I am a holistic thinker who looks for larger, macro sociological and cultural patters.
+As such, my research is anchored in the study of the past, history, and a variety of theoretical approaches to help us understand and re-frame the fundamental characteristics of contemporary society.
+I am currently investigating the notion crisis, history, and the failed promise of 1989, especially the erosion of democracy and empathy.

-This is an extension of a much more focused work on the turn of the twentieth century, specifically the cultural and artistic scene in Central Europe, broadly defined.
+This is an extension of a much more focused historical and sociological work on the turn of the twentieth century, specifically the cultural and artistic scene in Central Europe, broadly defined.
 Central Europe has been described in the past as the 'laboratory in which the bigger world holds its try outs' or even more dramatically and no less accurately as the 'laboratory for world destruction'.
 This is where individual and collective identities, as well as real and imagined boundaries, became a cultural experiment of immense proportion.
 This kind of experimental logic, on political, social, and cultural levels, was a premonition of things to come.
-It is something that underpins the practice of our everyday life, although in a much more subdued form, today.
-My research aims to expose this kind of generative logic, by studying phenomena that lie at the centre of contemporary take on things, form multiple perspectives.
-Community, empathy, and refuge are the vortex that, at least for the moment, is creating a funnel effect into which all manner of social relationships are falling.
-I propose to map out the dynamics of this process.
+It is something that in an even more intense form underpins the practice of our everyday life, today.
+My research aims to expose this kind of generative logic, by studying phenomena that lie at the centre of contemporary reality, form multiple perspectives.
+Time, history, and various crises are the vortex that, at least for the moment, is creating a funnel effect into which all manner of social relationships are falling.
+I am interesting in mapping the dynamics and the consequences of this process.

 SOC 2084 - The Invention of Central Europe